 Back Pain Relief & His Work:

-Dr. Sarno developed a very non-invasive procedure for helping thousands of patients, and non-patients who merely read his books, free themselves of pain in various parts of their body.
-In fact, it’s about as non-invasive a “procedure” as you can get. …
+Dr. Sarno developed a very non-invasive procedure for helping thousands of patients, and non-patients who merely read his books, free themselves of body pain in various parts of their body.
+In fact, it’s about as non-invasive a chronic pain relief “procedure” as you can get. …

-Myo (muscle) + Neural (nerve) = Myoneural = Muscular tension, stimulated by chronically excess nerve activity, producing various symptoms and conditions (syndromes) in the body.
+Myo (muscle) + Neural (nerve) = Myoneural ==> Muscular Tension, stimulated by chronically excess nerve activity, producing various symptoms and conditions (syndromes) in the body.

-Mostly, he only used seminars (or his books) to educate patients or readers on the nature of emotionally-based stress manifesting as various symptoms (syndrome) in their neuro-musculo-fascial system.
+Mostly, he only used seminars (or his books) to educate patients or readers on the nature of emotionally-based stress manifesting as various symptoms (or syndromes) in their neuro-musculo-fascial-skeletal system.

 A small percentage of patients needed one-on-one therapeutic counseling to make their breakthroughs.

 Sarno tells the story of how he eventually let his manual therapy staff go because he did not want to reinforce the idea there was anything “physical” about any patient’s pain.
 It was not a happy day as he said the therapists were a great group of highly skilled and committed people.

 Yet based on his growing experiences, his focus was increasingly on the psycho-emotional aspects, and he did not want to distract any patients from that non-physical focus.
 Sarno’s latest book, The Divided Mind (linked below to Amazon), is an extensive delve into the deeper layers of that aspect of his work.